Dr. James Farley Villers

 - Orthopedic and manual physical therapy examination and intervention

-- Movement system impairment in the shoulder
+- Movement system impairment

 - Spine and foot/ankle region